ReactionMechanismGenerator/RMG-Py/CONTRIBUTING.md

     * In the `test/regression` folder, create a new folder with a relevant name, and copy the RMG-Py simulation input file in this folder.
 Include this new folder in your PR.
     * In `.github/workflows/CI.yml`, edit the two lists of regression tests in the `Regression Tests - Execution` and `Regression Tests - Compare to Baseline` steps to add the name of your folder.
 Be sure to follow BASH syntax.

-    > ** Warning **
-    > This will __fail__ CI because of directory not found errors.
+    * > Warning: This will __fail__ CI because of directory not found errors.
 This is because the baseline files used for comparison in the regression tests do not exist yet.
 Your PR will need to be merged by bypassing branch protection restrictions.

-#### **Do you want to contribute to the documentation?**
+### **Do you want to contribute to the documentation?**

 * Documentation is [hosted here](http://reactionmechanismgenerator.github.io/RMG-Py/) using [Sphinx](https://www.sphinx-doc.org/en/master/).